-This course offers you the unique opportunity to access evidenced-based frameworks and practices to consciously develop this essential attribute that you can no longer overlook and must instead understand, active, and harness.
+In just 2 three-hour sessions, this course offers you the unique opportunity to access evidenced-based frameworks and practices to consciously develop this essential attribute that you can no longer overlook and must instead understand, activate, and harness.
 Highly interactive using polling, breakout discussions, and experiential exercises, this course will help you explore the what and how of activating curiosity as integral component of your leadership imperative.

 Key Takeaways / Curriculum

 In this interactive course, you will learn:

 - What curiosity is and why it is the must-have meta-skill for agility in our accelerating digital and changing world

 - Why values matter and the connection between your core values and your curiosity-led behaviors

 - Curiosity-led frameworks that are practical and evidence-based and will enable you to activate and model the elemental components of agile leadership

 - The role of anxiety in curiosity-led behaviors and how to build stress tolerance to remain agile

 - How to identify and diffuse common curiosity blockers in yourself and in your team members to enable continuous innovation

 WHO SHOULD ATTEND?
 Anyone who has responsibility for or aspires to align, motivate, and organize people and teams to get unstuck and transform the seemingly impossible into the possible.
 This program is ideal for seasoned individual contributors and those who are either leading a team or a business unit.